Teradata/StackiUp/README.md

 By default Vagrant machines run in headless mode to stay out of your way.
 Vagrant also automatically sets up a number of things on the guest VM, including the ssh keys and port forwarding.

 Once it comes back up, `vagrant ssh` will bring you into your new virtual Stacki Frontend machine.
-If you're not familiar with Vagrant, take a peak at `/vagrant/` inside the VM and you'll see what has been our working directory up until now.
+If you're not familiar with Vagrant, take a peek at `/vagrant/` inside the VM and you'll see what has been our working directory up until now.
 This is a shared guest folder Vagrant has set up to allow you to easily interact with files on both the host and the VM.
 This will come in handy in a minute.

 ## VirtualBox
 If you're in the VM environment, `exit` to get back to our host machine.
 Looking around our working directory, you'll see a script called `create_backend_machines.sh`.
 Run that, with some number of VM's you'd like to create (keeping in mind the physical limitations of your hardware!).